sirfaps/cognixus-assessment/README.md

 7. Taking those two IDs you have just copied, please paste it into the following variables in .env file!</br>
 ![Screenshot_2](https://github.com/sirfaps/cognixus-assessment/assets/82250418/09b7d6d0-f345-487e-a617-7cc338503c40)

-## Setup session's cookies for CMD API Calls
+## Setup Session Cookies for CMD API Calls
 1. On your keyboard, press F12, go find "Application" as highlighted > Navigate to Cookies > Select session and copy the value below "Cookie Value"</br>
 ![copy the session cookie](https://github.com/sirfaps/cognixus-assessment/assets/82250418/8845b55b-9750-472d-8329-51b611363404)
 3. Once the value is copied, head to cookies.txt in the root folder of the project and replace the box with the value.